Domination Bitcoin

 Dominance is growing

-Capital is flowing into Bitcoin or out of altcoins.
-This indicates a flight to quality amid uncertainty or the start of a new BTC rally after a bear market.
+Capital flows into Bitcoin or leaks from altcoins.
+A sign of a flight to quality in conditions of uncertainty or the beginning of a new BTC- rally after the bear market.

 Dominance is falling

-Capital is being diverted into altcoins.
-This isn't always alt season—sometimes it's due to the rise of a major altcoin (ETH) or the launch of a new trend (DeFi, NFTs, L2).
+Capital is being rotated into altcoins.
+This isn't always alt season—sometimes it's due to the rise of a major altcoin (ETH) or launching a new trend (DeFi, NFT, L2).

 BTC is growing, and so is its dominance.

 A classic start to a bullish cycle.
-New capital flows in through Bitcoin, the most liquid and easily understood asset.
-Alts typically lag or even decline against BTC during this phase.
+New capital comes in through Bitcoin — the most liquid and understandable asset.
+Alts in this phase usually lag or even fall against BTC.

 BTC is rising, but its dominance is falling.